multitudes/dolphintests/README.md

 zbonus_tests PASS
 ```

-Other commands are or course `make clean` and even `make valgrind`.
+Other commands are or course `make clean` and even `make valgrind` (on a Linux system).

+It will create a test log file with the debugging output of the tests.

 To work you need to be in a subdirectory of your libft project.
 Also it assumes that the name of your library is libft.a and libft_bonus.a if the bonus files are compiled together.